amadi5892/game-proposal/README.md

 ### **Rules of the game:**
 > When the race starts the cars will start speeding towards the finish line.
-When prompted to do so, the user will have a chance to use a Nitrous boost using the "spacebar" key.
+When prompted to do so, the user will have a chance to use a Nitrous boost using a random key that is prompted on the screen.
+They will have four chances to hit the correct key.
+The more keys they miss, the less of a chance they will have to win.
 Their car must reach the finish line first to win the game.

 ### **Technical Challenges:**
-* User function key, spacebar, to boost the car's speed while racing.
+* User function key, random keys, to boost the car's speed while racing.

 ### **Wireframe**
 ![](./Wireframe/test.jpeg)